Three years into the project

 In theory indeed, the revenues drawn from natural resource extraction should result in greater domestic revenue mobilization, which can serve to finance social expenditures and public investments.
 An abundant literature, however, indicates that this is not the case, in part due to high levels of commodity trade-related IFFs.
 The latter may result from trade mispricing (under-invoicing of commodity exports to reduce export duties and corporate income tax) or abusive transfer pricing (trade mispricing between affiliates of the same multinational group).

-2) Why?
-What are the main incentives and legal/regulatory issues that explain the persistence of IFFs?
+- Why IFFs continues unabated?
+What are the main incentives and legal/regulatory issues involved?